autocrypt/autocrypt/doc/ecosystem-dangers.rst

-Potential ecosystem dangers of INBOME
+Potential ecosystem dangers of Autocrypt
 =====================================

-This document is a place to describe particular concerns that INBOME creates for the e-mail ecosystem as a whole.
+This document is a place to describe particular concerns that Autocrypt creates for the e-mail ecosystem as a whole.
 It does not address attacks against the cryptography or compromises to the message confidentiality it aims to support.